ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

 A fourth example with environments
 ----------------------------------

-one important feature of strengths's reaction diffusion systems is the presence of reaction-diffusion environments. an environment is a part of the system with its own set of possible reactions and diffusion coefficients.
+one important feature of Strengths's reaction-diffusion systems is the presence of reaction-diffusion environments. an environment is a part of the system with its own set of possible reactions and diffusion coefficients.

 Let us consider a two 2D system, with only one diffusing species A with a diffusion coefficient of 1 µm2/s.
 The system is a 2D grid of 20x20 cells of 1µm3.
-The upper half of the system consist info a first environment, the "a" environment, while the lower half is the "b" environment.
-A can diffuse freely into both "a" and "b". the upper and lower halves are separated by a third "wall" environment, that only let "a" and "b" connect at the center of the system.
-As its name suggests, A cannot diffuse in this "wall" environment. initially, A have a density of 100 molecule/µm3 in the "a" environment but is absent from "b" and "wall" environments. we simulate the diffusion of A, sampling the system state at t=0, 100, 200 and 300 s, and plot the sampled states.
+The upper half of the system makes the "a" environment, while the lower half is the "b" environment.
+The species *A* can diffuse freely into both "a" and "b". the upper and lower halves are separated by a third "wall" environment, that only lets "a" and "b" connect at the center of the system.
+As its name suggests, A cannot diffuse in this "wall" environment.
+Initially, *A* has a density of 100 molecule/µm3 in the "a" environment but is absent from "b" and "wall" environments. we simulate the diffusion of A, sampling the system state at t=0, 100, 200 and 300 s, and plot the sampled states.

 **system.json**